bit0001/chumme/README.md

 # chumme
-This is an application to track the information of your friends.
-It is possible to store general information about a friend as his/her first, middle and last name, birthday, email, cell phone, and marital status.
-In addition, one can store links to their profile networks such as Facebook, LinkedIn, Twitter, Google+, Instagram, and Pinterest among others.
-One can also add a profile photo of one's friend.
+This is an application to track information about your friends.
+You can store general information about a friend: their first, middle and last name, birthday, email, cell phone, and marital status.
+Additionally, you can store links to their profile networks such as Facebook, LinkedIn, Twitter, Google+, Instagram, and Pinterest among others.
+You can also add a profile photo of your friend.

-ChumMe also offers the possibility of adding the interests of a friend.
-Last but not least, one can add thoughts about a friend, and these thoughts cannot be deleted, so one can always see the thoughts of a particular friend.
+ChumMe offers the ability to add the interests of a friend.
+Also, you can add thoughts about your friend, and these thoughts cannot be deleted so you can always see the thoughts of a particular friend.

 # Screenshots
 1. List of friends